Jenan/IdentityServer4.EmergencyLogout/README.md

 Sample is based on - Quickstart 3 - https://github.com/IdentityServer/IdentityServer4.Samples/tree/release/Quickstarts/3_ImplicitFlowAuthentication

 - The page http://localhost:5000/grants contains extra button "Logout all my sessions".
-If you press this button in background is store in memory storage your sub and current time.
-The cookie middleware for each request will be checked if the storage contains some data for revocation of all your cookie older than specific time.
-It is implemented some basic in-memory caching - for demo purpose only 1 minute.
+If you press on this button in the background it is stored to the in-memory storage - especially your sub and current time.
+The cookie middleware will be checked for each request if the storage contains some data for revocation according inserted sub, then ervery your cookie older than specific time will be rejected.
+It is implemented some basic in-memory caching - for demo purpose only for 1 minute.